Iloilo Business Park

+Iloilo Business Park (also known as IBP or Megaworld) is a 72 ha mixed-use master-planned central business district in Mandurriao, Iloilo City, Philippines by Megaworld Corporation.
+It is an integrated township project featuring a financial district, a lifestyle mall, office buildings catering to business process outsourcing firms, boutique and deluxe hotels, a convention center, and medical services facilities.

+Iloilo Business Park was the site of Mandurriao Airport, the former main airport of Iloilo until 2007, when Megaworld Corporation acquired the property and developed it into a mixed-use development.
+Since then, the area has experienced significant growth and is now bounded by two other major developments in Mandurriao, namely SM Iloilo of SM Prime to its east and Atria Park District of Ayala Land to its southeast.

+Iloilo Business Park has been officially recognized as the center of arts and culture in Iloilo City.

+History

-Iloilo Business Park, also known just as Megaworld among the locals (after the developer's name), is a 72 ha mixed-use master-planned community development in Mandurriao, Iloilo City, Philippines by Megaworld Corporation.
-It is located on the site of Iloilo's former airport, Mandurriao Airport, which the conglomerate acquired for 1.2 Billion Pesos from the Philippine national government.
+Iloilo Business Park is located on the site of Iloilo's former airport, Mandurriao Airport, which the conglomerate acquired for 1.2 Billion Pesos from the Philippine national government.
 Megaworld is projected to pour in ₱25 Billion for the entire development in a span of years.
-It is an integrated township project featuring a commercial district, a lifestyle mall, office buildings catering to business process outsourcing firms, boutique and deluxe hotels, and a convention center.

 Initial development includes construction of a road network, the 12-storey Richmonde Hotel Iloilo and Richmonde Tower, Festive Walk, Two Business Process Outsourcing office buildings.
 The IT complex has been certified as an information technology park by the Philippine Economic Zone Authority (PEZA), granting locators perks such as tax holidays and duty-free importation of equipment among others.